abw/badger-timestamp/website/adjusting-timestamps.md

 The pattern matching algorithm looks for a sequence of digits (with an optional leading negative sign) and then a word.
 Anything else will be ignored.

+You can specify either `week` or `weeks` as a component in either form.
+It will be automatically converted to a multiple of 7 days.